Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-Flares are classified based on their peak intensity, which is defined to be the peak value of the GOES X-ray flux during the flare; for example, M-class flares have a peak intensity that is at least $\SI{e-5}{W.m^{-2}}$ and less than $\SI{e-4}{W.m^{-2}}$, and X-class flares have a peak intensity that is at least $\SI{e-4}{W.m^{-2}}$ \citep[][]{goes8-15_readme}.
+Flares are classified based on their peak intensity, which is defined to be the peak value of the GOES X-ray flux during the flare.
+For example, M-class flares have a peak intensity that is at least $\SI{e-5}{W.m^{-2}}$ and less than $\SI{e-4}{W.m^{-2}}$, and X-class flares have a peak intensity that is at least $\SI{e-4}{W.m^{-2}}$ \citep[][]{goes8-15_readme}.
 A typical formulation of the flare forecasting problem is predicting whether an M+ flare will occur in a future 24-hour period \citep[][]{leka2018sola}.
 In this formulation, the outcome is binary.
 Table~\ref{tab:max_flux_vs_flare} provides a justification for an alternative formulation in which the outcome is continuous.
-The table is based on the SWAN-SF benchmark dataset, which contains various kinds of data, including flare and GOES X-ray flux data, for the period 2010-2018 \citep[][]{angryk2020multivariate}.
-For each date between 1 May 2010 and 29 December 2018, we checked whether an M+ flare occurred and whether the maximum X-ray flux was at or above the M-class threshold of $\SI{e-5}{W.m^{-2}}$.
+The table is based on the Space Weather Analytics for Solar Flares (SWAN-SF) benchmark dataset, which contains various kinds of data, including flare and GOES X-ray flux data, for the period 2010-2018 \citep[][]{angryk2020multivariate}.
+For each date between May 1, 2010 and December 29, 2018, we checked whether an M+ flare occurred and whether the maximum X-ray flux was at or above the M-class threshold of $\SI{e-5}{W.m^{-2}}$.
 All but four dates either had both an M+ flare and an M+ maximum X-ray flux or had neither.
 This shows that predicting whether an M+ flare will occur during a 24-hour window is essentially equivalent to predicting whether the maximum X-ray flux during the window will be above the M-class threshold.
-Predicting the latter event can be done by forecasting the maximum X-ray flux, which is a continuous outcome.
+Note that this observation is not trivial since a 24-hour window can contain the rising phase of an M+ flare without having an exceedance of the M-class threshold or can follow the decaying phase of an M+ flare yet still have an exceedance of the threshold.
+Threshold exceedance alone does not determine whether an M+ flare is occurring; several other criteria must be satisfied, as outlined in Appendix A of \citet{goesr_l2_userguide}.
+A threshold exceedance can be predicted by forecasting the maximum X-ray flux, which is a continuous outcome.
+See \citet{verma2026optimal} for more discussions.